lattice0/true_libopenvpn3/Readme.md

 # Contributing

 I need to bump to the latest OpenVPN3, and also make some things more readable, as well as remove libtins dependency.
 PRs are welcome!

+TODO:

+- bump to latest openvpn3
+- clean lots of stuff
+- remove libtins dependency (it's only used for generating an IP address lol)
+- fix proton vpn android compilation (test on android, and possibly make iOS work too from the proton ios app)